-- 4.41 Solent Recreation Mitigation Payment is required in accordance with the Habitats Regulations and to meet the requirements of Policy LP42 in the Gosport Borough Local Plan 2011-2029 in order to demonstrate appropriate mitigation and that a proposal will not cause significant 'in combination effects' on internationally important habitats in terms of recreational disturbance. - The Council expects the developer to pay the contribution directly to GBC in its role 4.42 as the 'competent authority' as defined by the Habitats Regulations.
-Without this contribution, the planning application would be unacceptable.
+- 4.43 Solent Recreation Mitigation Payment is required in accordance with the Habitats Regulations and to meet the requirements of Policy LP42 in the Gosport Borough Local Plan 2011-2029 in order to demonstrate appropriate mitigation and that a proposal will not cause significant 'in combination effects' on internationally important habitats in terms of recreational disturbance. - 4.44 The Council expects the developer to pay the contribution directly to GBC in its role as the 'competent authority' as defined by the Habitats Regulations.
+Without this contribution, the planning application would be unacceptable unless the developer delivers its own acceptable mitigation scheme.
 The total money collected for the SRMP during the monitoring period is shown below:

-- 4.43 No SRMP money was refunded during the monitoring period.
-Refunds can occur due to developments not commencing within 3 years and planning applications being refused. - 4.44 It is important to note that many SRMP payments are paid by developers on the commencement of development, so there is a time delay between planning permission being granted and the money being paid.
-For this reason, the money collected from SRMP may not always reflect the planning permissions granted each year. - 4.45 The SRMP contributions received by the Council are transferred guarterly to the Solent Recreation Mitigation Partnership.
-The Partnership sets out the contributions received each year and details of all expenditure in an annual statement of accounts which is published online: https://birdaware.org/solent/about-us/our-strategy/annualreports/
+- 4.45 £1,848 of the £20,751 collected during the monitoring period was refunded during the monitoring period.
+Refunds can occur due to developments not commencing within 3 years and planning applications being refused. - 4.46 It is important to note that many SRMP payments are paid by developers on the commencement of development, so there is a time delay between planning permission being granted and the money being paid.
+For this reason, the money collected from SRMP may not always reflect the planning permissions granted each year. - 4.47 The SRMP contributions received by the Council are transferred quarterly to the Solent Recreation Mitigation Partnership.
+The Partnership sets out the contributions received each year and details of all expenditure in an annual statement of accounts which is published online: https://birdaware.org/solent/about-us/our-strategy/annual-reports/